Banff, Aberdeenshire

-Banff (Banbh) is a town in the Banff and Buchan area of Aberdeenshire, Scotland.
+Banff (Banbh) is a coastal town in the Banff and Buchan area of Aberdeenshire, Scotland.
 It is situated on Banff Bay and faces the town of Macduff across the estuary of the River Deveron.
 It is a former royal burgh, and is the county town of the historic county of Banffshire.
+It had a population of 3,968 in 2022.

 Etymology

 The origin of the name is not certain.
 While it may be derived from the Scottish Gaelic banbh meaning 'piglet', a more likely origin is the name being a contraction of bean-naomh, Gaelic for 'holy woman', as this would tie in with the burgh's coat of arms which features the Virgin Mary.
 William J. Watson writes: "It is true that Banff is Banb in the Book of Deer and Banbh in modern Gaelic—one syllable.
 On the other hand, banbh, a suckling pig, is not appropriate—one might say it is impossible—as the name of a place or district."